 Of all days for a volcano to spew ash, I thought.
 As it turned out Lionel’s personal assistant called me and said that their flight had been delayed, but thankfully their plane was one of the last allowed to leave Europe.

 He said the interview would have to be pushed back a couple of hours, but that it would definitely happen.
 If I loved Lionel Richie before, I TRULY loved him even more now!

 Sure enough at the appointed time, that recognizable voice came on the line.
 “Well, we’ve only been trying to do this forever,” Lionel joked.
 “I thought maybe you’d start to think I didn’t exist.”

 We were off to a great start.
 So far the wonderful memories of my wedding day were still intact.

 He talked about what fills him with passion and what makes him angry.
-With great reverence he spoke of his parents and other people who have influenced his life like Quincy Jones and Berry Gordy.
-He was candid about the challenges of being Nicole Richie’s father but it was quite clear that he adores her as well as his other two children, Sofia and Miles. and it was obvious that he is delighted at being a grandfather.
+He spoke with great reverence about his parents and other people who have influenced him like Quincy Jones and Berry Gordy.
+He was candid about the challenges of being Nicole Richie’s father, but it was clear that he adores her as well as his other two children, Sofia and Miles.

 He talked about his most treasured material possessions and with much self-deprecating humor, his greatest strength and his greatest weakness.